Hidden-Histories/Public-Resources/documentation/UsingPorPOIseSubLayers.md

 .

-## Sub-Layer: Layer definition example
+## Sub-Layer Slam-Example: Layer definition example

 The sub-layer Slam-Example doesn't look much different from a normal layer, although we didn't bother to give it a Layer title (since that won't show up anywhere), and the the refresh rate is set to 0 (so it will have the same refresh rate as the main layer).